rkluger68/cpycourse/docs/training/lessons/object-introspection/object-introspection.md

         introspection step and sort those out for the selection menu generation.

+        Optional 2: Experiment with additional type converters for the input data, e.g. also accept `list` and `tuple`.
+Can you simple use the `list` or `tuple` constructors for type conversion here?
+        Try to execute the `sort` method of a list object.

     === "Hints"

         Use the `input()` built-in function to read user input interactively.